Mirantis named a Challenger in 2024 Gartner® Magic Quadrant™ for Container Management | Learn More

 Learn more in our blog, Moving to Cloud Native.

 If you expect to have mixed workloads of virtualized and containerized applications, you may want to consider a platform that can support infrastructure for both as you gradually migrate different types of workloads.
-For example, Mirantis OpenStack for Kubernetes (MOSK) features a Kubernetes underlay to greatly simplify OpenStack operations.
+For example, Mirantis OpenStack for Kubernetes (MOSK) features a Kubernetes underlay, which enables fully-automated Day 2 operations.
 With a unified platform that can manage infrastructure for both virtualized and containerized workloads, MOSK can distribute workloads between multiple infrastructure providers, providing a consistent self-service experience wherever you deploy.

 Is it time to future proof your infrastructure?

 Software innovation is core to your company’s success, and it depends on efficient management of IT infrastructure.
-Traditional virtualization has been great, but software has evolved, and so has infrastructure.
+Traditional virtualization has worked well for decades, but software has evolved, and so has infrastructure.
 To stay competitive now and in the future, many companies are strategically adopting open source cloud innovation, which they view as necessary to not only accelerate their pace of software delivery, but also to retain the most talented engineers, who want to work with the most innovative tools and technologies.

 A critical juncture for VMware customers